Carl Yastrzemski: Later career (1968–1983)

-In the 1975 All-Star Game, Yastrzemski was called to pinch-hit in the sixth inning, with two men on base and the American League down 3–0.
-Without wearing a batting helmet, he hit Tom Seaver's first pitch for a home run to tie the score.
-The three-run homer was the only scoring the American League did that night as they lost 6–3.
+In the 1975 All-Star Game, Yastrzemski was called upon to pinch-hit in the sixth inning with two men on base and the American League trailing 3–0.
+Without wearing a batting helmet, he hit Tom Seaver’s first pitch for a home run to tie the score.
+The three-run homer accounted for the only runs the American League scored that night, as they ultimately lost 6–3.
+During the regular season, Yastrzemski batted .269 with 14 home runs and 60 RBIs; however, he excelled during the postseason.
+In the American League Championship Series against Oakland, he went 5-for-11 with a home run and two RBIs.